SPOTLIGHT ON DEDICATED ACCOUNTS FOR CHILDREN -- 2026 Edition

 HOW CAN YOU USE THE MONEY IN THE DEDICATED ACCOUNT?You can use the money only for the following expenses:

-We also allow the following expenses, if they benefit the child and are related to the child's impairment:
+We also allow the following expenses, if they are related to the child's impairment:

 |||||||||||||

 HOW WILL SOCIAL SECURITY MONITOR THE DEDICATED ACCOUNT?Each year, we will require the representative payee to complete a report on the use of the dedicated account funds as well as the regular monthly benefits received on the child's behalf.
+If the payee is the child's natural or adoptive parents or legal guardian and resides with the child, they will only need to complete the annual report on the use of the dedicated account funds and not the regular monthly benefits.
 Therefore, it is very important for the representative payee to keep receipts, bank statements, and maintain an expense record for at least two years as verification of expenditures.
 The representative payee should be able to provide Social Security with an explanation of any expenditure and how it relates to the child's disability.

 THIS INFORMATION IS GENERAL.